top of page

 • Feeling responsible for others' moods and emotions

-• Shutting down, feeling numb, or losing time
+• Shutting down, feeling numb

 • Constant self-doubt or overthinking decisions